crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 See [issue 68](https://github.com/crkn-rcdr/cihm-metadatabus/issues/68)

+# Experimental

 ## dmd-Preservation-DCmultidate

 Creates a series of .csv files in `_Metadata_Synchronised/Fixed/dcDateRanges` which are encoded in the format we use for loading Dublin Core with the metadata loader.
-Will be used to load metadata in order to initiate metadata updates to clean up the custom way dates were encoded.
+Was used to load metadata in order to initiate metadata updates to clean up the custom way dates were encoded.

 See [Digital-Preservation/issues/31](https://github.com/crkn-rcdr/Digital-Preservation/issues/31)